YasmeenTarek1/AttackOnTitan/README.md

       ```sh
       --module-path "path/to/javafx-sdk/lib" --add-modules javafx.controls,javafx.fxml,javafx.media
       ```
 ## 🤝 Contributing
 Feel free to fork the repository and submit pull requests.
-Ensure that your contributions follow the game's design and rules outlined in the game design document.
+Ensure that your contributions follow the game's design.